rsyslog/rsyslog-doc/source/configuration/conf_formats.rst

    This new style format is specifically targeted towards more advanced use cases like forwarding to remote hosts that might be partially offline.

+-  |FmtBasicName| - previously known as the :doc:`sysklogd  <sysklogd_format>`
+   format, this is the format can be used to express basic things, such as where the statement fits on a single line.
+It stems back to the original syslog.conf format and is in use now for several decades.

+   Long-time syslog users may know this format.
+It is terse but if you like it feel free to continue to use it.
+The most common use case is matching on facility/severity and writing matching messages to a log file.
+For new users or slightly more complex use cases, we strongly recommend to use
+   |FmtAdvancedName| instead.

--  |FmtObsoleteName| - previously known simply as the ``legacy`` format, this format is exactly what its name implies: it is obsolete and should not be used when writing new configurations.
-It was created in the early days (up to rsyslog version 5) where we expected that rsyslog would extend sysklogd just mildly.
+-  |FmtObsoleteName| - previously known simply as the ``legacy`` format, this format is exactly what its name implies: **it is obsolete and should not be used when writing new configurations.** It was created in the early days (up to rsyslog version 5) where we expected that rsyslog would extend sysklogd just mildly.
 Consequently, it was primarily aimed at small additions to the original sysklogd format.
 Practice has shown that it